 The Company's interest rate risk principally arises in relation to its borrowings.
 Where borrowings are held at floating rates of interest, fluctuations in interest rates expose the Company variability in the cash flows associated with its interest payments, and where borrowings are held at fixed rates of interest, fluctuations in interest rates expose the Company to changes in the fair value of its borrowings.
-This risk is integrated with the principal risks of the Group and it is the Group's policy to maintain a mix of fixed and floating rate borrowings, within certain parameters agreed from time to time by the Board, in order to optimise interest cost and reduce volatility in reported earnings.
+The Group's policy is to maintain an appropriate mix of fixed and floating rate borrowings based on the Vesuvius trading environment, market conditions and other economic factors.

-21 Dividends
+22 Dividends

-A dividend for the year ended 31 December 2021 totalling £55.5m (2020: £8.4m) composed of £38.7m and £16.8m was paid in May and September 2021 respectively to the parent company, Vesuvius plc.
-Additionally, a dividend of £40.5m was declared, approved, and paid on 23 May 2022.
+Interim dividends declared for the year ended 31 December 2023 were £560.7m (2022: £58.1m).
+Dividends of £42.4m and £18.3m (2022: 40.5m and £17.6m) were paid in May and September 2023 respectively to the parent company, Vesuvius plc.
+In September 2023, a dividend of £500.0m was declared and offset against an intercompany receivable balance the Company had with Vesuvius plc.